Adopting Adult Cats Instead of Kittens

 In a word, nothing.
 There are many, many kittens available (especially in the spring and early summer) who will be needing forever homes.

 The problem is that almost everyone falls in love with the sweet, innocent, wide-eyed baby face of a fluffy kitten.
 Everyone wants to adopt a kitten.
 Even though there are still far too many of these babies put down at so-called "shelters," it is still easier to find homes for kittens than for adult cats.

-Update: Please note that all the H.A.L.O. cats featured in this article's photos have since been adopted, except for Luv-Luv, who was taken back by her original owners.
+Update: Please note that all the H.A.L.O. cats featured in this article's photos have long since been adopted, except for Luv-Luv, who was taken back by her original owners.
 That was a happy ending for all of them.

 Is an Adult Cat a Better Choice Than a Kitten?